mdolab/niceplots/README.md

 ## Contribution guidelines

-* Make any changes you see fit.
+Make any changes you see fit.
 Please fork your own version and submit a pull request.

 ## Who do I talk to?

-* Alasdair Gray, alachris@umich.edu
-* Eytan Adler, eytana@umich.edu
-* Eirikur Jonsson eirikurj@umich.edu
+Please questions and suggestions to either the [issues](https://github.com/mdolab/niceplots/issues) (if it's concerning a bug) or [discussions](https://github.com/mdolab/niceplots/discussions) tab on the NicePlots GitHub repo.